Contact InformationEric Farina, Director of Veteran's Affairs

 Step 4.
 After acceptance to the school bring your VA Certificate of Eligibility, which authorizes you to receive benefits, to the Registrar's office Certifying Official.
 Then fill out a Blue card with the classes you want to take and submit it to the Registrar.

 Step 4A.
-If you are a transfer student who previously used the GI Bill, fill out a VA form 22-1995 which can you can find at VA forms and fax it to 631-420-2275.
+If you are a transfer student who previously used the GI Bill, log onto www.vets.gov and fill out a VA form 22-1995.

 Step 5.
 The first time recipient should receive their benefits in six to eight weeks.
 Continuing students should receive their benefits within a week to ten days from certification.
 You must take 12 credits or more to receive your full benefits, including tuition, fees and your housing allowance.